 Want some other recipes that have a seafood flavor by using kelp flakes?

-A classic tasting Caesar dressing to make a Caesar salad.
+A classic tasting Caesar dressing to make an authentic tasting vegan Caesar salad.

-Add a water a sprinkle at a time until desired consistency is reached.
+Add the water a little at a time until the desired consistency is reached.

 - The amount of water needed will depend on the type of soy milk that you use.